Pleijel's theorem for Schr\"odinger operators: Proofs of lemmas and

 In this section, $C$ will denote constants which may change from line to line but which never depend on $\la$.
-However we may write down the dependency of $C$ on different parameters to emphasize this point.
+However we may write down the dependency of $C$ on different parameters to emphasize this point. {The same remark applies to the ``O" and ``o" occuring in the formulas.}

 We have the following estimates for $A_\la$: